dsnoor/Getting-Data-and-Analysis_Project/CookBook.md

 ---------

 The script assumes that all necessary data is in working directory.
-The following files are used in the script (descriptions from README.txt):
+The following files are used in the script:

 ./train/X_train.txt - Training set.